Thr0cut/thr0cut.github.io/_posts/2024-02-18-ctf-htb-crafty.md

 It's time to use the discovered password.
 For this purpose, we will utilize [RunasCs](https://github.com/antonioCoco/RunasCs) - a utility to run specific processes with different permissions than the user's current logon provides using explicit credentials.

 Download the tool.
-Start a HTTP server and transfer the tool to the Target machine:
+Start HTTP server and transfer the tool to the Target machine:

 ```powershell
 # Attacker: